Photograph of the Christmas party in the Odd Fellows Mansion

 "While other Toddlers celebrate Christmas

-all in the cozy living Room,
+all in the cosy living Room,

 dance happily under green Trees